-This report, which was commissioned by the Drinks Industry Group of Ireland [DIGI], examines the up-to-date (as of May 2018) comparative international position of Irish alcohol excise taxation within the EU.
+This report, which was commissioned by the Drinks Industry Group of Ireland [DIGI], examines the up-to-date [as of May 2018] comparative international position of Irish alcohol excise taxation within the EU.
 It updates previous DIGI reports on the same topic.

-As is shown by the data presented in the report, Ireland has a very high of the other 27 economies of the EU.
+As is shown by the data presented in the report, Ireland has a very high level of alcohol excise tax in 2018 when compared with the large majority of the other 27 economies of the EU.

-On the composite indicator [average excise rates across the three beverages of beer, spirits and wine), only Finland has higher average alcohol excise than Ireland.
+On the composite indicator (average excise rates across the three beverages of beer, spirits and wine), only Finland has higher average alcohol excise than Ireland.
 Sweden is in third place with an average excise level which is lower than Ireland.